idia640/presentations/week03/PITCHME.md

 ## Objectives

-1. Characterize the survey process from both a design and quality perspective
+1. Understand, broadly, how surveys are designed
-2. Learn about how and why errors arise in surveys
+2. Understand how and why errors arise in surveys
-3. Explore examples of analytical and generative practice in ethnography and conversation analysis
+3. Understand the value of ethnographic study
-4. Understand at what point in the design process you would employ these methods
+4. Understand at what points in the design process you would use any of the research methods discussed

 Note: